 The lack of holistic understanding

 The second bias is that diseases happen to organs.
-So you can have heart disease, lung disease, or diseases of the connective tissue, liver, etc. Of course, we can specify the issue.
+So you can have heart, lung, or diseases of the connective tissue, liver, etc. Of course, we can specify the issue.
 There are specialties designated for in-depth analysis of the condition of these organs.
 Accordingly, we separate the organ from the whole person.

-After that, we separate the person from the environment, from the social context.
+After that, we separate the person, the environment, and the social context.
 We might acknowledge the role of the physical environment, but we certainly do not recognize the part of the social environment.
-In Western medical terms, the average physician would not be able to explain to you why the more episodes of racism a black American woman experiences, the greater her risk for asthma.
+In Western medical terms, the average physician would not be able to explain why the more episodes of racism a black American woman experiences, the greater her risk for asthma.
 It’s just a documented fact.

 Separation from context

 Human beings can’t be separated from their environment.
-What happens inside an individual on a physiological level is very much determined, or at least affected by what happens to them on a social level.
-Nor would the average physician be able to explain, based on their training, why is it that if you look at lung cancer, the more adverse childhood experiences you have.
+What happens inside an individual on a physiological level is determined, or at least affected, by what happens to them on a social level.
+Nor would the average physician be able to explain, based on their training, why it is that if you look at lung cancer, the more adverse childhood experiences you have.

 In other words, the more trauma you’ve experienced, the greater the risk of lung cancer.
-Stunningly this is true even if you cancel out smoking as a factor.
-Furthermore, the average physician would not be able to say a lot about the fact a Canadian study showed—that if you were abused as a child, your risk of cancer goes up by nearly 50%.
+Stunningly, this is true even if you cancel out smoking as a factor.
+Furthermore, the average physician would not be able to say much about the fact a Canadian study showed—that if you were abused as a child, your risk of cancer increases by nearly 50%.
 Even if you have factored in or factored out things like smoking and drinking, abused people are more likely to do.

 At the same time, we’ve always known that something can’t be separated.
 There’s always been this tussle, you might say, between a unitary holistic view of human beings and existence in general and the dualistic view that separates things.